 This is Professor Wilmarth and your friendly neighborhood Cthulhu welcoming you to another journey within the world of the macabre and the strange.
-In this season’s issue, we have several tales of aliens, strange houses, killer turtles, and the end of the world.
+In this season’s issue, we have several tales of impersonations, body snatching, switcheroos, and tales of other dimensions.

 Some stories touch on historical facts and others you will hope are just pure fiction.
 Let’s see if you can figure out all the connections between the tales.
 Who knows, you might even find more than I reveal at the end of our installment from Arkham: Tales from the Flipside.

 Cthulhu is shedding, he might not be sitting on the bar below.
 That might be his old skin?
 If so, he might just be behind you with his fork and knife in his hand.